nathanwoulfe/Plumber-2/DOCS.md

 ### Licensing

 Plumber is a licensed product, but doesn't require a purchase to use.
 New installs are defaulted to a trial license, while the paid license is [available for purchase](https://this-red-wolf.s1.umbraco.io).
 The trial license introduces some restrictions around advanced features but is otherwise a full-featured workflow platform.
-The paid license is valid for one top-level domain and all it's subdomains.
+The paid license is valid for one top-level domain and all its subdomains.

 ### Settings